 Does Holafly work for phone calls?

-Holafly eSIMs are data-only, meaning they don't support traditional phone calls or SMS.
-However, you can make voice and video calls using internet-based apps like WhatsApp, FaceTime, Zoom, Skype, and Facebook Messenger.
-These work perfectly over Holafly's data connection.
-For traditional calls, keep your home carrier active on your phone's physical SIM.
+Holafly eSIMs are data-only — no traditional calls or SMS.
+You can make voice and video calls through WhatsApp, FaceTime, Zoom, Skype, or Facebook Messenger over the data connection without any issues.
+For traditional calls, keep your home carrier active on your physical SIM alongside the Holafly eSIM.

 Is there a Holafly discount code that works in 2026?